Sunday, February 9, 2020

 Gallery | Checklist

-A tabletop RPG based on the Wizardry series of role playing video games which were initially released in North America and translated to Japanese and ported to Famicom starting in1985 by ASCII Entertainment, who would later merge with Media Works.
+A tabletop RPG based on the Wizardry series of role playing video games which were initially released in North America and translated to Japanese and ported to the Famicom starting in1985 by ASCII Entertainment, who would later merge with Media Works.
 The translated video games were even more popular than the originals and spawned the Japanese computer RPG industry.

 As for the tabletop Wizardry RPG, the 1988 box set was followed up by a 1993 tankobon edition called 真ウィザードリィ.
 I'm not sure how this was pronounced.
 Shin Wizardry?
 Ma Wizardry?
 A bunkobon edition called Advanced Wizardry followed in 1995.